verida/documentation/docs/extensions/personal-data-bridge.md

 // The Verida DID of the customer.
 This will be sent by the customer when
 // requesting their proof of credit score, likely through a Verida inbox message
-// or by the user logging into a dApp managed b ythe credit rating company const customerDid = 'did:vda:testnet:0x...'
+// or by the user logging into a dApp managed by the credit rating company const customerDid = 'did:vda:testnet:0x...'

 // Generate a proof string that specifies the credit score for the customer DID